adewale/par/README.md

 * calls will be processed in parallel
 * parallelism may be optionally bounded
-* leverages Google's Context library to allow calls to be timed our or actively canceled
+* leverages Google's Context library to allow calls to be timed out or actively canceled

 ## Example - Coin Toss